 The museum originates from a repository of models and workers drawings of naval vessels, which Peter the Great housed in the Ship-Model Chamber in the Admiralty building.
 In 1805, the Chamber was reorganized into the Naval Museum.
 Since 1939, the museum has been housed in the building of the former Stock Exchange on Vasilievsky Island.

-Today the museum boasts over 800,000 exhibits telling the story of the Russian Navy from ancient times to the present day.
-These include about 2,000 models of old and modern ships, 5,000 paintings from famous maritime artists, about 7,000 examples of weaponry and combat equipment, and a collection of medals, coins, navigational devices, maps and photo-material.
-It also houses over 3,000 flags and banners, numerous war trophies and the personal effects of famous Russian seafarers and naval commanders.
+Today the museum boasts over 700,000 exhibits telling the story of the Russian Navy from ancient times to the present day.
+These include about 2,000 models of old and modern ships, 5,000 paintings from famous maritime artists, about 11,000 examples of weaponry and combat equipment, and a collection of medals, coins, navigational devices, maps and photo-material.
+It also houses a great number of flags and banners, numerous war trophies and the personal effects of famous Russian seafarers and naval commanders.